 The character and ship designs were by Ivan Rodriguez, artist on the first issue.
 Jenn is the heroic, almost glamorous figure who looks perfect next to a starfighter; Zodoh looks like no Hutt we've ever seen.
 Among the Aquilarians, there are some interesting choices that made a lot of sense in context of the story.
 Old Man Padgett literally has "old man" in his name, but he doesn't look ancient, while Joad is only a few years older than Kerra and looks very worn and ragged.
 That's life for the seacroppers.
 You're an old man at 45 because no one else lives that long -- and the Deluge burns out the young.

 We also got to see some more Sith Lords, including, from the novel, Arkadia, who looks much like the Viking queen I had in mind.
 There's another figure from the novel in that shot -- we'll put the name to the face in a later issue.

 The ships really are the icing on the cake here, and I love the ships, from the Intruders to the snub-fighters of Devil Squadron (also named in a later issue).
 The idea, again, was to show something exotic and out of place in this region.

 - Deluge, Aflame, and Influx have all had six-letter titles, as does "Knight" and "Errant."
-No idea if we'll keep to that dynamic, but it's fun.
+We kept to that dynamic with the next arc as well.

 - Night Flight Comics owner Mimi Cruz, the retailer featured on the back page of this comic book, was one of the retailers on the first panel I ever moderated in the comics business, back at San Diego in 1994.
 Visit one of the shops in Salt Lake City!